Loading...

 This is an important flaw in the MMT framework as it confuses the roles of monetary policy and fiscal policy by consolidating them into the same thing when in fact they exist for distinctly different reasons.
 We have specific government entities for specific reasons.
 And we break up their accounting and assets and liabilities to show exactly what the role of those financial instruments are.
 For example, the Fed holds trillions of dollars of MBS and T-Bonds due to QE.
 The Fed quantifies them daily and accounts for them meticulously.
 They aren’t “destroyed” in any reasonable economic view and those assets have real world economic impacts.
 The Fed pays employees and operates their interbank clearing system, in part, by using the revenue from their balance sheet.
 Do the MMT people really believe this money isn’t there?
 Do they think it’s all a fiction just because the Fed has received a government liability?
 That would be misleading, but in the real world we precisely quantify those assets because they are real assets that have material economic impacts for real people.
 They aren’t just “destroyed” because some economic theory treats them as arbitrarily consolidated assets.

-More specifically, reserves exist primarily because the current private clearing system requires interbank deposit settlement.
+More specifically, reserves exist because the current private clearing system requires interbank deposit settlement.
 Deposits, by definition, must precede reserves.
 But in the MMT world this is all backwards and reserves reflect government money creation in the first instance, when, in reality, reserves only exist because the Central Bank expands their balance sheet to facilitate the movement of existing financial assets (mainly deposits).

 This confusion is why we often see MMT consolidate the Fed into the Treasury.
 In reality the Fed and Treasury are separate entities serving specific purposes.
 The Fed operates as the bank for banks as well as the bank for the Treasury.
 You cannot consolidate the Federal Reserve into the Treasury and also tell people that you’re describing reality.
 No, they are consolidating entities to spread overly simplistic generalizations that confuse how and why these institutions operate.
 Any theory that relies on consolidating the Fed and Treasury is not describing reality.
 They are specifically distorting reality to spread a false narrative based on a misrepresentation of the actual monetary system.

 In reality, the Central Bank exists specifically because most modern economies do not have State Money, but have money systems developed around private banks.
 The US government has outsourced much of its money creation to private for profit entities and banks can create money entirely independent of the government’s spending and taxing.
-Consolidating the Fed and Treasury can be useful for theoretical purposes, but in the actual system the Fed and Treasury exist for specific reasons that MMT ignores.
+It’s especially strange to misconstrue this because the USA is very specifically a capitalist country that relies on the competitive nature of its money and resource creation.
+Our financial system is the largest and most efficient in the world in part because it’s highly competitive.
+That’s the nature of private banking.
+But MMT misconstrues this to make it appear more like a nationalized state money system.
+Nothing could be further from the truth.

 These various “consolidations” are part of how MMT misconstrues the inner workings of the monetary system when they explain how things work.
 They consolidate the Fed into the Treasury to give the appearance that taxes don’t fund spending.
 And they consolidate households into corporations when they discuss how the private sector can only “net save” by obtaining public sector assets.
 This is all interesting as tautological macroeconomic generalizations, but it’s very misleading at a precise microeconomic level and the microeconomic level is where the important operational understandings exist.